Uspizig/SI4375LoRaRadio/README.md

 12. GPS Sensor (Optional)

+13. MLX90640/MLX90614 Thermal Sensor (Optional)

-5. **Open Source & Programmable**: As an open-source device, the Device offers unmatched versatility.
+14. **Open Source & Programmable**: As an open-source device, the Device offers unmatched versatility.
 It is fully programmable, allowing you to tailor its functionality to your specific applications.
 This customization extends to software and hardware, opening up endless possibilities for creative and efficient project development.

-6. **Compact Design**: Designed for convenience, the LoRaCam Board compact and sleek form factor allows for seamless integration into existing setups.
+15. **Compact Design**: Designed for convenience, the LoRaCam Board compact and sleek form factor allows for seamless integration into existing setups.
 Its compatibility with USB PD power sources and inline integration capability minimizes the need for additional equipment or extensive redesign, making it a versatile and user-friendly addition to any development environment.

-7. **Display+Touchscreeen**: Monitor live the current status on an 1.8" or 1.28" LCD Touch Display
+16. **Display+Touchscreeen**: Monitor live the current status on an 1.8" or 1.28" LCD Touch Display

-8. **RTC**: RealTimeClock RV3032 Temp Compensated for RealTime Clock
+17. **RTC**: RealTimeClock RV3032 Temp Compensated for RealTime Clock

-9. Extension Modules - Compatible to Seeed Sensors and Displays
+18. Extension Modules - Compatible to Seeed Sensors and Displays
 <p align="center">
 <img src="./Images/Display.jpg" width="400" height="400"/>
 </p>

-9. **RGB LED**: Status LED
+19. **RGB LED**: Status LED WS2812-4020

-10. BME680: Measure Temperature, Humidity, Air Pressure, TVOC, eCO² (might update to BME688 or BME690 soon)
+20. BME680: Measure Temperature, Humidity, Air Pressure, TVOC, eCO² (might update to BME688 or BME690 soon)

 ## Specifications